DSI-Tecnocampus/RoomsLayered/README.md

 Note that most of the operation just read some information.
 Then there is a POST for creating a new student which is a CRUD operation whith no domain logics.
 Finally there is a last operation that is an actual use case that consists on allocating a student in a classroom.

+Also see that in the GET /weather operation the application accesses to an external system.